 Photo: Björn Lindgren/TT

-And the Swedes sure know how to celebrate properly.
-Engman shared the five ingredients for a successful kräftskiva (pronounced kreft-HWEE-va).
+Here, Engman shares the five key ingredients for a successful 'kräftskiva' (pronounced kreft-HWEE-va).

-1. Crayfish.
 Without a doubt, the most important ingredient.
-And make sure they're well prepared, he says.
+And make sure they're well prepared.
 Other Swedish foods that go along with the festivities are Västerbotten cheese and knäckebröd (crispbread).

-5. People.
 What is party without the people?
-Engman says that Crayfish parties in Sweden are very similar to Christmas parties in that the whole family tends to get together to celebrate.
+Crayfish parties in Sweden are very similar to Christmas parties in that the whole family tends to get together to celebrate.
 So make sure you've got plenty of room if you're hosting.

-With that in mind, take on more look at the lyrics above, pour out some aquavit... and skål!
+With that in mind, take one more look at the lyrics above, pour out some aquavit… and say skål!